 AWB’s unique eclipse program uses the eye-catching eclipse as inspiration and the starting point for continuing STEM education in schools and institutions across North America.

-We invite schools, libraries, museums, across the US to register.
+We invite schools, libraries, museums, nature centers, afterschool groups and scouts across the US to register.
 This program particularly seeks educational institutions in underserved communities including inner cities, Native American reservations, military installation, children’s cancer hospitals, as well as in isolated rural communities.

 AWB will provide a unique educational resource package that includes eclipse-viewing glasses and personal solar spectroscope kits, along with lesson plans developed by our team of professional science educators on utilizing these items during and after the eclipse.